rphadol/linuxServerConfiguration/README.md

 9. Exit from user "postgres" by typing exit

+## Install git.
+1. Install Git using

+            sudo apt-get install git
+2. Use cd /var/www to move to the /var/www directory
+3. Create the application directory

+            sudo mkdir catalog
+4. Move inside this directory using:

+            cd catalog

 ## Install virtual environment, Flask and the project's dependencies
 1. Install pip, the tool for installing Python packages: